iamjinlei/mdnotes/trading/statistics/5_sampling.md

          = σ² / n

     StdDev(X̄) = σ / sqrt(n)    also known as the true standard error of the mean

+### Central Limit Theorem

+The central limit theorem (CLT) is one of the most important results in probability theory.
+It states that, under certain conditions, the sum of a large number of random variables is approximately normally distributed.

+    Suppose the X₁, X₂, ...
+Xₙ random variables that are independent and identically distributed (iid) with expected mean and variance E(Xᵢ) = μ  and V(Xᵢ) = σ².

+    Then the random variable sample mean X̄ = (X₁ + X₂ + ... + Xₙ) / n is normally distributed with E(X̄) = μ and V(X̄) = σ² / n.

+    Note the original random variables X₁ are not necessarily normally distributed.

 ### Why Does Sample Mean Variance V(X̄) Have Denominator n?